-It is always better to know about any fraudulent activities involving a stolen identity immediately they happen.
+To reduce your exposure to losses from fraud, It is always better to know about any fraudulent activities involving a stolen identity immediately – when they happen.
 Real time updates are a definite must with any identity theft insurance providers that seniors are considering working with.

 Identity Theft Insurance: Key Protections Provided/Options Available